tinhtn1508/llama-index-chat-bot/README.md

 ## How to start

 There are two options for you:
-- **Build from scratch**: Firstly you must delete the `chroma_storage` folder, then go through 3 steps below.
+- **Build from scratch**: Go through 3 steps below.
 - **Only start bot server for ask and answer**.
 I highly recommend this approach to save time.
 I have already crawled and embedded the data in some ways.
-Please bypass steps 1 and 2 and go directly to step 3.
+First, you run this command to download the local db `python3 download.py` (this script will download db on google drive and unzip to `chroma_storage` folder).
+Then bypass steps 1 and 2 and go directly to step 3.

 ### 1. How to crawl data